rubik/radon/docs/commandline.rst

 .. program:: mi

-Analyzes Python source code files and compute the Maintainability Index score.
+The command analyzes Python source code files and compute the Maintainability Index score.
 Every positional argument is treated as a starting point from which to walk looking for Python files (as in the :command:`cc` command).
 Paths can be excluded with the :option:`-e` option.